About

 What to bring

 Bring your own camping gear, food, and drinks.
-Streams in the South will provide plates, plasticware, and paper towels in the group shelter for lunch and supper on Sabbath and Sunday.
+Streams in the South will provide plates, plasticware, and paper towels in the group shelter for lunch and supper.
 Remember to bring your own cups.
-Also bring board games, outdoor games, and musical instruments to play (bring a power source if your instruments require one).
+Also bring table games, outdoor games, and musical instruments to play (bring a power source if your instruments require one).
 Scooters and skateboards are welcome in the campground area, but not throughout the park.

 Q & A